BulbulNET/Nocturnal_flight_calls_israel/README.md

 Raw recordings collected during the study are not included in this repository.

+## Future Data Releases

+We are currently preparing a curated collection of expert-validated nocturnal flight call recordings obtained during this study for public release.
+The dataset will include tagged recordings of migratory species detected in Israel and is intended to support future development, training, and validation of automated bioacoustic classifiers.

+Upon completion, these recordings will be deposited in a publicly accessible repository and made freely available to the research community.

 ## Citation

 If you use this repository, please cite: